What can I do with the Power BI service as a consumer?

 You can view data insights from colorful and compelling visuals instead of just lists and tables.

 You and your colleagues can work from the same trusted dashboards and reports from a browser or mobile device.
 Because your data updates and refreshes automatically, you’re always working with the freshest content.

-Furthermore, because the content isn’t static, you can explore your data further by looking for trends, insights, and other business intelligence.
+Furthermore, because the content isn't static, you can explore your data further by looking for trends, insights, and other business intelligence.
 The intuitive features of Power BI allow you to slice the content and even ask questions by using your own words.
-Let Power BI monitor your data for you, and send you alerts when data changes above or below a threshold you set.
-All your data is available anytime, whether it’s in the cloud or on-premises, from any device.
+Let Power BI monitor your data for you, and send you alerts when data changes beyond or beneath a threshold you set.
+All your data is available anytime, whether it's in the cloud or on-premises, from any device.